ztyyLV/web-twain-docs/info/api/Addon_Camera.md

                },{……}]
         },

-       autoScan?:{   //Only applicable to video scanning.
-	  visibility?: boolean,     //Whether to display the automatic scan icon.
+       autoScan?:{   //Automatically capture when a clear document is detected.
+Only applicable to video scanning. visibility?: boolean,     //Whether to display the automatic scan icon.
 The default value is true. enableAutoScan?: boolean, //Whether to enable automatic scan.
 The default value is false.
         },